 I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world~ John 16:33 NIV

-There is little in this life more challenging than a bad situation that stubbornly refuses to change, and not just because no one sane likes to be stuck in a bad place.
+There is little in life more challenging than a bad situation that won’t change, and not just because no one sane likes to be stuck in a bad place.
 If bad situations are not dealt with, they eventually test our faith and cause us to doubt the goodness (and sometimes even the existence) of God.

-The subsequent strategies are not magic bullets, following them may or may not make your situation change (sorry).
-However, in my experience we become what we do.
+The subsequent strategies are not magic bullets, following them may or may not change your situation for the better (sorry).
+That said, we become what we do.
 Doing these things will help you put your mess in better perspective, empower you to handle the situation more effectively and enable you to grow in the midst of your trial.

 Stop resenting the situation- Job 5:2, Job 36:13

-Resentment is a futile response to circumstances that clouds our judgment, hinders our ability to problem solve and steals our gratitude for the good things we do have.
+Resentment does nothing but cloud our judgment, hinder our ability to problem solve and steal our gratitude for the good things we do have.
 Resentment is an emotional black hole that sucks up mental energy that would be better spent on problem solving.
 If resentment is allowed to fester and grow it will eventfully mutate into bitterness.
 Bitterness is a destructive and defiling force that will prevent us from doing anything good in this world (Ephesians 4:31, Hebrews 12:15).
 For those reasons (and at least a dozen others) it’s critical we deal with any resentment we may be harboring so we can move on to a healthier way of looking at and dealing with the present situation.

 Learn what you need to learn from the mistakes that landed you in the situation but don’t live in the past- 2nd Corinthians 13:5